antosid-gmail/zsh_python_venv_helper/README.md

 ```
 This simple snippet which is added to my local `.zshrc` file has solved the problem.
 On a `cd` command script looks for `venv` directory and if it exists activates python virtual environment.
-If `venv` does not exits and virtual enviromnet has been activated the script deactivates it.
+If `venv` does not exist and virtual environmet has been already activated the script deactivates it.